Lithium oxide

 Lithium oxide (Li_{2}O) or lithia is an inorganic chemical compound.
-It is a white solid.
+It is a white or pale yellow solid.
 Although not specifically important, many materials are assessed on the basis of their Li2O content.
 For example, the Li2O content of the principal lithium mineral spodumene (LiAlSi2O6) is 8.03%.

 Production

-Lithium oxide is produced by thermal decomposition of lithium peroxide at 300–400 °C.

-Lithium oxide forms along with small amounts of lithium peroxide when lithium metal is burned in the air at and combines with oxygen at temperatures above 100 °C:
+Lithium oxide forms along with small amounts of lithium peroxide when lithium metal is burned in the air and combines with oxygen at temperatures above 100 °C: